quocdeptraibodoi19/Climate_DE_Project/README.md

 - It increases the complexity of the system
 - That data have to move to different places can downgrade the performance of the system, and increase the risk of errors, security issues,…

+### Setting up and Configuration:
+What I've done so far is to create 3 AWS EC2 machines.
+The first one is used to host the apache airflow application which is used to orchestrate the whole data pipeline.
+The apache airflow uses sequential executors to handle tasks.
+The others play a roles respectively as a master node and a worker node in the Spark Cluster.
+The Spark Cluster is deployed in a standalone mode.
+About the data sources, first of all, they are just csv files.
+Then from the local machine, I detach them and then move them into 3 AWS RDS MySQL Databases.
+About the AWS RedShift, I create a cluster of node node (free tier).
+This node store our processed data.

 ## Data Sources’ schemas:

 There are 3 MySQL databases stored in AWS RDD.
 Those schemas are shown below: